fearless23/ds_and_algo/src/ds/Arrays/README.md

 - Storing and accessing sequential data
 - Temporarily storing objects
 - Used by IO routines as buffers
-- Loopup tables and inverse lookup tables
+- Lookup tables and inverse lookup tables
 - Can be used to return multiples values from a function
-- Used in dynamic programming to cache answers to subproblems.
+- Used in dynamic programming to cache answers to sub-problems.

 ### Complexity